HyperINF: Unleashing the HyperPower of the Schulz's Method for Data Influence Estimation: : Efficient and Accurate Data Influence Approximation via the Hyperpower Method

 \section{\method: Efficient and Accurate Data Influence Approximation via the Hyperpower Method}

-We introduce \method as an accurate yet efficient approximation method for influence function, which leverages generalized Fisher Information Matrix \citep{hu2024adafish} and Schulz's hyperpower method \citep{schulz}.
+We introduce \method as an accurate yet efficient approximation method for influence function, which leverages generalized Fisher Information Matrix (GFIM) proposed by \citet{yang2022efficient} and \citet{hu2024adafish}, and Schulz's hyperpower method \citep{schulz}.
 We begin by providing a theoretical proof of Hessian matrix approximation for large models using GFIM, followed by a demonstration of Schulz's iteration for approximation of the matrix inverse.